 Use crash analytics to identify failures.

-Prioritize lightweight code for performance.
+Optimize code for real-time performance.

-Consult regulatory experts early in development.
+Consult regulatory experts early.

 Maintain detailed code and testing documentation.